A flitch beam or a flitched beam is a composite beam used in the construction of houses, decks, and others, they are mainly wood frame structures.

-This is commonly known as a steel flitch beam and further layers of wood and metal can be used to create an excellent strong beam.
+This is commonly known as a steel flitch beam, further layers of wood and metal can be used to create an excellent strong beam.

 Why We Prefer Flitch Beam:

-Lighter: Structures made purely from wood, they are lighter than those that have a steel plate, which allows an easy construction and quick installation.
+Lighter: Structures made purely from wood are lighter than those that have a steel plate which allows easy construction and quick installation.

-Cheaper: The products are made from less costly wood and it can save you money on labor costs because they require a smaller staff to put together in a short period of time.
+Cheaper: The products are made from less costly wood as it can save you money on labor costs because they require a smaller staff to put together in a short period of time.

-Short time to produce: Only frames manufactured from handcrafted wood will take quick work from our skilled carpenters, which implies that product might be prepared in a short time.
+Short time to produce: Only frames manufactured from handcrafted wood will take quick work from our skilled carpenters which implies that the product might be prepared in a short time.

 More efficient: Frames made with traditional joining techniques are made more efficiently with attention to detail resulting in a cleaner finish.